TNO/Rejuvenation-Ada/README.md

-# Rejuvenation
+# Rejuvenation-Ada

-The Rejuvenation library enables analysis and manipulation of Ada code based on concrete patterns.
+The Rejuvenation-Ada library enables analysis and manipulation of Ada code based on concrete patterns.
 Analysis and manipulation is based on the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of Ada and hence is insensitive for layout and the presence of comments.
 Both find- and replace-functionality are specified in concrete Ada patterns extended with Placeholders.

+The Rejuvenation-Ada library is part of the [Renaissance-Ada project](https://github.com/TNO/Renaissance-Ada) that develops tooling for analysis and manipulation of Ada code.

 ## placeholders